Overflowing Russian grain storage puts $3.4bn worth of grain at risk of rotting in silos

 As of January 20, Turkey was the largest buyer of Russian wheat, purchasing 4.6mn tonnes, followed by Egypt at 3.6mn tonnes and Kazakhstan at 1.8mn tonnes.
 S&P Global Platts Analytics has estimated Russian 2021-22 wheat exports at 36.5mn tonnes.

-Russia had sold 38.5mn tonnes of wheat in 2020-21, according to data from the US Department of Agriculture.
-The country's marketing year 2021-22 wheat harvest was at 79.1mn tonnes as of December 30, 2021, lower than 88.1mn tonnes produced a year ago, according to the agricultural ministry.
+Russia sold 38.5mn tonnes of wheat in 2020-21, according to data from the US Department of Agriculture.
+The country's marketing year 2021-22 wheat harvest was at 79.1mn tonnes as of December 30, 2021, lower than 88.1mn tonnes produced a year ago, according to the Agriculture Ministry.

-Russia's wheat output is expected to fall in the 2021-22 marketing year due to adverse weather conditions, particularly dry and warm summers.
+Russia's wheat output is anticipated to fall in the 2021-22 marketing year due to adverse weather conditions, particularly dry and warm summers.